 How it Affects Business Taxes?

 - It positively affects business taxes in the country.
-It helps the businessmen in such a way that the person is required to pay less tax during the inception of his business.
+With its help, businessmen pay less tax during the inception of their business.
 It is a kind of tax-saving initiative which is adopted by the government to help and encourage the new businessmen to try the business without any heavy burden of taxes on them.

-- The asset which is to be used in the business has to be owned and not on lease the person will not be allowed to claim for the deduction if the asset is not owned.
+- The asset which is to be used in the business has to be owned and not on the lease.
+The person will not be allowed to claim for the deduction if the asset is not owned.
 We can claim a 100% deduction of the asset value along with our business tax return.
-It is a simple phenomenon that if the businessmen will get a 100% reduction in their first year of inception then they are required to pay very less tax and thus helps then in tax savings and is always very popular in the new businessmen since they try to opt for the bonus depreciation.
+It is a simple phenomenon that if the businessmen get a 100% reduction in their first year of inception, then they are required to pay very less tax.
+Thus it results in tax saving.
+It is always very popular in the new businessmen since they try to opt for the bonus depreciation.

 Differences Between Bonus Depreciation and Section 179

 - These two are a helping tool for the businessmen who have just started their businesses.
-Both the deduction method serves similar results but both are not the same.
-It can be claimed by any business the only criteria is that the asset should be a qualifying asset.
-In case of deduction under section 179 the businessmen will be able to get the deduction but on one condition and that is the business should have a taxable profit in the year in which this deduction is claimed.
+Both the deduction method serves similar results, but both are not the same.
+Any business can claim it; the only criterion is that the asset should be a qualifying asset.
+In case of deduction under section 179, the businessmen will be able to get the deduction but on one condition, and that is the business should have a taxable profit in the year in which this deduction is claimed.
 On the contrary, there are no such criteria for the businessmen who are willing to get the claim through bonus depreciation.

-- Say for example the cost of the asset is $10,000 and the taxable profit or income is $500.
-In this case, the business owners are qualified to get a deduction of $500 only and no other rates are being prescribed.
-The deduction under section 179 is dependent on the taxable income of the business whereas the bonus depreciation can be claimed by the beginners in the business in case they have occurred losses in the inception of their businesses.
+- Say, for example, the cost of the asset is $10,000, and the taxable profit or income is $500.
+In this case, the business owners are qualified to get a deduction of $500 only, and no other rates are being prescribed.
+The deduction under section 179 is dependent on the taxable income of the business.
+In contrast, the bonus depreciation can be claimed by the beginners in case they have occurred losses at the inception of their businesses.
 Therefore it is popular among businessmen who are new in their businesses.

-Each and every person should carefully understand the methods of claiming the deduction and the rates which are prevailing in the market.
+Each person should carefully understand the methods of claiming the deduction and the rates which are prevailing in the market.
 The businessmen should also take some extra care before buying the asset for their business to make their future smooth regarding the criteria for qualifying an asset to obtain that deduction.
-Also if they are opting out from bonus depreciation then also they have to understand the conditions of claiming the deduction on the capital investment made in the business.
+Also, if they are opting out from bonus depreciation, then also they have to understand the conditions of claiming the deduction on the capital investment made in the business.